AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-4-tighter-relaxations.md

 substitution and avoids pairing every lower constraint with every upper constraint.

-Crucially, each substitution produces one affine expression, not a family of pairwise constraints.
+Each substitution produces one affine expression.
 DeepPoly keeps a fixed number of summaries per neuron: one lower expression, one upper expression, and one interval.
 An expression may involve many earlier neurons, but the number of stored expressions does not multiply.
-DeepPoly never constructs the up to $pq$ pairwise inequalities produced by explicit projection.
-This is how it avoids the projection explosion.
+DeepPoly therefore avoids constructing the up to $pq$ pairwise inequalities produced by explicit projection.
+This fixed-size summary prevents the projection explosion.

 DeepPoly applies the sign rule to the current margin expression, then repeats the substitution backward until only input variables remain.
 This procedure